HomeEnterprise ITCloud ComputingTCS signs MoU with C-DAC to work on sovereign cloud

 Preferred Source of Google

-According to a joint statement, the agreement is aimed at accelerating research on indigenous cloud platforms that could support India’s data localisation requirements and critical digital services.
+According to a joint statement, the agreement is aimed at accelerating research on indigenous cloud platforms that could support India’s requirements and critical digital services.
 TCS said the work will focus on AI-enabled platforms for public sector workloads, including applications such as e-Sanjeevani and Dial 112.

 C-DAC, which functions under the Ministry of Electronics and Information Technology, called the move a milestone in efforts to strengthen local digital capacity.
 Magesh Ethirajan, director general of C-DAC, said the partnership would help in “developing and delivering next-generation technologies for sovereign cloud, aligned with the nation’s strategic and digital priorities”.